Describe a time you taught something new to a younger person?: IELTS Speaking Cue Card

 What other skills do you think are important to teach younger people?

 I believe teaching younger people skills like communication, problem-solving, and teamwork is crucial.
-These skills help them navigate social situations and work effectively with others.
-Additionally, teaching them practical skills like cooking or budgeting can prepare them for independent living.
+These skills help them navigate life better and prepare them for future challenges.
+Additionally, teaching them about responsibility and time management can also be beneficial.

 How do you feel when you see someone you taught succeed?